 #RealCollege is a national movement created by the Hope Center for College, Community, and Justice.
 Focused on the struggles, triumphs, and realities of what it means to be in college today, #RealCollege seeks to change the landscape of higher education so that all students can afford and complete their studies.

-Any California Community College may apply to become a member of the #RealCollegeCalifornia for one year.
-To do so, institutions should complete the below membership application, including affirming the commitment statement, and pay the #RealCollegeCalifornia membership fee to the Community College League of California.
+All colleges are invited to join the #RealCollegeCalifornia Coalition for one year.
+To do so, institutions should complete the below membership application, including affirming the commitment statement and pay the #RealCollegeCalifornia membership fee to the Community College League of California.
 As part of this process, institutions will share information on their current #RealCollege efforts in five areas: food security, housing security, communications and education, data, and policy.